fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/Readme.md

  Calls have to be made to setup the backlight properly.
 This will be needed in all code using I2C displays.

+ I have now updated all the codes here which needed the update.

  The hardware does work with the hd44780 library instead so it is not the hardware.

  ## TaskMgrIntegration